reddragon/blog.gaurav.ai/source/_posts/2014-10-11-make-an-amount-n-with-c-coins.markdown

 categories: algorithms, dynamic-programmimg
 ---

 This week we planned to discuss Dynamic Programming.
 The idea was to discuss about 4-5 problems, however, the very first problem kept us busy for an entire hour.
-The problem is a well known one: 'Given a set of coins, $C = {c\_1, c\_2, c\_3, ...}$, in how many ways can you make an amount N from those coins?'
+The problem is a well known one: 'Given an infinite supply of a set of coin denominations, $C = {c\_1, c\_2, c\_3, ...}$, in how many ways can you make an amount N from those coins?'

 The first question to be asked is, whether we allow permutations?
 That is, if, $c\_1 + c\_2 = N$, is one way, then do we count $c\_2 + c\_1 = N$, as another way?
 It makes sense to not allow permutations, and count them all as one.
 For example, if $N$ = 5, and $C$ = {1, 2, 5}, you can make 5 in the following ways: {1, 1, 1, 1, 1}, {1, 1, 1, 2}, {1, 2, 2}, {5}.